-No. You will work for one of our authorised training employers (ATEs), of which there are over 6,000 worldwide,
+- No. You will work for one of our Authorised Training Employers (ATEs), of which there are over 7,000 worldwide,

-You can train in up to 23 countries,
+- You can train in up to 146 countries.

 What’s the difference between ACA and other accountancy bodies?

-The qualifications offered by accountancy bodies differ both in terms of their content and career focus.
-Likewise, the level of support you’ll receive during training varies between accountancy bodies.
+- The qualifications offered by accountancy bodies, differ both in terms of their content and career focus.
+Likewise, the level of support supplied during training varies between accountancy bodies.

-At ICAEW, we don’t just provide excellent support during your training, but throughout your entire career.
+- At ICAEW, we don't only provide excellent support during your training - but this also continues throughout your entire career.

-What’s more, the ACA is an excellent qualification for business leadership; so if you aspire to reach the top, our qualification will help you get there.
+- Whats more, the ACA is an excellent qualification for business leadership.
+So, if you aspire to reach the top, taking the ACA qualification will help you get there.

-Pass rate – 80% of students pass our qualification first time,
+- Pass rate – 84% of students pass our qualification first time.

 What does Chartered mean?

-Sets you apart from your peers- it demonstrates your dedication, ambition and willingness to learn.
+- Chartered sets you apart from your peers.
+It demonstrates your dedication, ambition and willingness to learn.
 As well as showing you have industry skills and practical experience.

 How do I start my career as an ICAEW Chartered Accountant?
 Do I apply to ICAEW?

-It is important that you secure a training agreement first, which will improve your chances for success.
+- It is important to secure a training agreement first, which will improve your chances for success.
 Look at ICAEW Training Vacancies to see opportunities available to you.

-As mentioned in answers to the first question for information regarding ATE's.
+- As mentioned above, in answers to the first question for information regarding ATEs.

 Is the ACA the only way to become chartered?

-Along the way to becoming chartered, you can complete ICAEW CFAB, which is a stand-alone qualification, and gain professional status with the ICAEW Business and Finance Professional (BFP) designation.
-These will demonstrate that you’re on track to become an ICAEW Chartered Accountant.
+- Along the way to becoming chartered, you can complete ICAEW CFAB (Certificate in Finance and Business) - a stand-alone qualification, and you can also gain professional status with the ICAEW Business and Finance Professional (BFP) designation.
+These demonstrates that you are on track to becoming an ICAEW Chartered Accountant.

 How long does it take to acquire the ACA qualification?

-It usually takes 3-5 years to complete, depending on the route you take – 90% of all ACA students qualify in 4 years or less (meaning fewer resits and faster career progression)
+- It usually takes three to five years to complete, depending on the path chosen.
+84% of all ACA students qualify in four years or less (meaning fewer resits and faster career progression).

-Yes you can, but you need to check our ‘credits for prior learning’ advice page on our website to check to see whether you’re eligible to do this.
+- Yes, you can, but you need to check the ‘credits for prior learning’ advice page on our website - check if you are eligible for any of these exemptions.

 What does an accountant actually do?

-Corporate finance, audit, tax advisory, consultancy, entrepreneurs, assurance, forensic accounting - are just some of the areas you can get involved in as a chartered accountant.
+- Corporate finance, audit, tax advisory, consultancy, entrepreneurs, assurance, forensic accounting - are just some areas you can get involved in as a chartered accountant.

-Chartered Accountants are leaders, tackling the most important challenges in business.
-They use their skills to help companies across every sector to innovate, grow, and to create ambitious strategies for the future
+- Chartered accountants are leaders, tackling the most important challenges in business.
+They use their skills to help companies across every sector to innovate, grow, and to create ambitious business strategies for the future.

-The necessary skills for chartered accountants range from innovation – to drive business strategy and develop future plans, to problem solving - in order to be able to unravel complexities of a company’s current situation
+- The necessary skills for chartered accountants range from innovation – to drive business strategy and develop future plans; to problem solving - to unravel complexities of an organisations current situation.

 Is there an age limit to do the ACA?

-Most employers will expect a minimum of a B/5 in GCSE Maths and English.
+- Most employers expect a minimum of a B/5 in GCSE Maths and English.

-Goes further than qualifications, chartered accountants need a whole range of skills.
-Start building these through work experience and insight days.
+- Our qualifications go further than others.
+Chartered accountants need a whole range of skills.
+You can start building these through work experience and insight days.

-Refer to the first question – We don’t offer internships or professional placements on a wide scale.
-We publicise and promote the vacancies, internships, insight days of our ATEs on our social media channels and ICAEW Training Vacancies.
+- We do not offer internships or professional placements on a wide scale.
+We publicise and promote the vacancies, internships, insight days of our ATEs on the ICAEW Careers social media channels and through the ICAEW Training Vacancies platform.

 If you are a current student studying we have another set of comprehensive FAQs to address any queries that you may have - click here to view these.